A27 road: Description

 The road starts at its junction with the A36 at Whiteparish.
 It runs through Romsey, Chilworth, at which point it follows a Roman Road, Swaythling, West End and Bursledon.
 It then closely parallels the south coast and travels on via Fareham, Cosham, Havant, Chichester, Arundel, Worthing, Lancing, Shoreham-by-Sea, Hove, Brighton, Falmer, Lewes and Polegate where it then terminates at Pevensey in East Sussex.

 A section of the A27 running from the eastern end of the M27 to the end of the road at Pevensey forms part of, what was known as, the South Coast Trunk Road.
 Much of the road has been improved to dual carriageway standard, with the westernmost section of the trunk portion even having as much as four lanes plus a hard shoulder in each direction, and on a motorway alignment with grade-separated junctions.
 This is perhaps a reflection that the M27 was once proposed to run as far as Chichester.

 The road runs east from Portsmouth to Havant then on to the Warblington/ Emsworth exit.
 Beyond Warblington the dual carriageway east has no junctions in it until it reaches Chichester, where the by-pass has five roundabouts and one traffic signal controlled junction, that disrupt the mainline flow of the road.
-The Chichester by-pass is regularly subject to congestion and although a public inquiry has proposed improvements, those improvements are currently on hold.
+The Chichester by-pass is regularly subject to congestion and although a public inquiry has proposed improvements the whole project has been cancelled.

 East of Chichester the road largely retains a two-lane dual-carriageway standard.
 There are, however a couple of sections of single-carriageway; at Arundel and at Worthing.
 These are both areas of known traffic congestion during times of peak usage.

 At the junction of the A27 and the A24, the A27 has a brief section where the road is designated 'A27' and 'A24' before continuing from the 'Grove Lodge' roundabout where the road is named "Upper Brighton Road".